intechsky/msexchange365/README.md

 Holiday List: Set the holiday under the Maintenance/Options menu.
 Leave Class: Under the Maintenance/Options menu, go on a leaves setting, and leaves statistical rule in report form.

+Welcome back!
+Review the items in this section to quickly get up to date on current store promotions, product information, inventory updates, and store events.
+Here is everything you need to know to be successful at work this week: